Helsinki-NLP/OPUS-repository/doc/ImportingFiles.md

 Importing files and the automatic alignment can be configured in various ways.
 There is a separate page about [configurations of import and alignment](ImportConfiguration.md).

+Examples for importing files via the backend APIs are given further down.

 # Supported upload formats